Marshall Applewhite: Introduction to Nettles and first travels

-In 1972, Applewhite met Bonnie Nettles, a nurse with an interest in theosophy and Biblical prophecy.
+In 1972, Applewhite met Bonnie Nettles, a nurse with an interest in Theosophy and Biblical prophecy.
 The two quickly became close friends; he later recalled that he felt like he had known her for a long time and concluded that they had met in a past life.
 Nettles told Applewhite their meeting had been foretold to her by extraterrestrials, persuading him that he had a divine assignment.
 By that time, he had begun to investigate alternatives to traditional Christian doctrine, including astrology.

 Applewhite soon began to live with Nettles.
 Although they cohabited, their relationship was not a sexual one, fulfilling his longtime wish to have a deep and loving, yet platonic, relationship.
-Nettles was married with two children, but after she became close with Applewhite, her husband divorced her and she lost custody of the children.
+Nettles was married with four children, but after she became close with Applewhite, her husband divorced her and she lost custody of the children.
 Applewhite permanently broke off contact with his family as well.
 He saw Nettles as his soulmate, and some of his acquaintances later recalled that she had a strong influence on him.
 Raine writes that Nettles "was responsible for reinforcing his emerging delusional beliefs", but psychiatrist Robert Jay Lifton speculates that Nettles' influence helped him avoid further psychological deterioration.

 Applewhite and Nettles opened a bookstore known as the Christian Arts Center, which carried books from a variety of spiritual backgrounds.
 They also launched a venture known as Know Place to teach classes on theosophy and mysticism.
 The pair closed these businesses a short time later.
 In February 1973, Applewhite and Nettles resolved to travel to teach others about their beliefs and drove throughout the Western U.S.; Lifton describes their travels as a "restless, intense, often confused, peripatetic spiritual journey".
 While traveling, they had little money and occasionally resorted to selling their blood or working odd jobs for much-needed funds.
 The pair subsisted solely on bread rolls at times, often camped out, and sometimes did not pay their lodging bills.
 One of their friends from Houston corresponded with them and accepted their teachings.
 They visited her in May 1974, and she became their first convert.